PotLock/core/contracts/pot/README.md

     donation_ids_by_project_id: LookupMap<ProjectId, UnorderedSet<DonationId>>,
     /// IDs of donations made by a given donor (user)
     donation_ids_by_donor_id: LookupMap<AccountId, UnorderedSet<DonationId>>,
-    /// All payout records, versioned for easy upgradeability
+    // payouts
-    payouts_by_id: UnorderedMap<PayoutId, VersionedPayout>,
+    payouts_by_id: UnorderedMap<PayoutId, VersionedPayout>, // can iterate over this to get all payouts
     payout_ids_by_project_id: LookupMap<ProjectId, UnorderedSet<PayoutId>>,

     // OTHER